 JULIAN PALACIO AIA NCARB LEED AP

 Julian Palacio (b.
 Bogotá, Colombia) is the founder of JP/A and an architect with over 15 years of professional design experience.
 He holds a Master of Architecture from Columbia University Graduate School of Architecture, Planning and Preservation in New York, and a Bachelor of Architecture from the Universidad Javeriana in Bogotá.

 Palacio's work has been published and exhibited widely and has been recognized with awards including the MacDowell Fellowship from the MacDowell Colony for the Creative Arts, and the Deborah J. Norden Travel Fellowship from the Architectural League of New York.
-His current research explores issues of structural form, material expression and their role in the creation of collective spaces.
+His current research explores the instrumentality of structure in the production of architectural form and its role in the creation of collective and social spaces at multiple scales.

 Prior to establishing JP/A, Palacio was a senior architect in the New York office of Enrique Norten | TEN Arquitectos.
 From 2003-2006 he was lead designer and project coordinator with Boston-based Office dA, involved in award-wining projects in the United States and Latin America that included the expansion of the Rose Art Museum, the Weston Performing Arts Center, the Macallen building, and a proposal for incremental social housing in Valparaiso, Chile, as part of the ELEMENTAL initiative.

 Before joining JP/A, Baccei was a Project Manager at Office dA and Zack deVito Architecture, a design-build firm in San Francisco, where he continued to gain in-depth knowledge on both the design and construction side of the industry.

 PRESENT & PAST COLLABORATORS